tale-toul/OCP4baremetalIPI/Terraform/README.md

      Default value: 1000

+* **resources_id**.- ID string to add add the end of AWS resource names so they can be more easily associated with a particular project.
+If the value is empty (default) a random value will be generated and assigned to the suffix local variable.

+     Default = ""

 Copy a public ssh key file in the Terraform directory, the default expected name for the file is **ssh.pub**, if a different name is used, the variable **ssh-keyfile** must be updated accordingly.

 Apply the template to create the infrastructure with a command like: